cs207group9/cs207-FinalProject/README.md

 ## Acknowledgments

-* David Sondak and the CS207 teaching staff
+* David Sondak and the CS207 teaching staff.